Frequently Asked Questions (FAQs)

 Principal investigators (PIs) are responsible for protecting the rights and welfare of human subjects involved in their study.
 PIs are responsible for carrying out ethical research that is consistent with research plans approved by the Institutional Review Board (IRB).

-5. Do all PIs and faculty advisors have to complete the NIH training?
+5. Do all PIs and faculty advisors have to complete human subjects training?

 6. What is the definition of research?